Abused/Abandoned Sponsored Noncitizens

 • A report from APS indicating there is abuse.

-Reminder: If a dependent adult/elder person is applying on the basis of abusive sponsor and/or sponsor’s spouse, a referral to APS is MANDATORY.
+Reminder: If a dependent adult/elder person is applying on the basis of abuse by the sponsor and/or sponsor’s spouse, a referral to APS is MANDATORY.
+Verification of abandonment may be demonstrated by an applicant/recipient completing and submitting a Sworn Statement (GEN 853), along with a separate GEN 853 completed by an acceptable source such as a migrant service agency, landlord, community partner, or neighbor.

 Residing with the Sponsor